ramsaylanier/WordExpressSchema/README.md

 # wordexpress-schema
-This package provides a connection to a WordPress MYSQL database using Sequelize, as well as a standard set of queries to use with GraphQL and ApolloStack.
+This package is intended to be used with [Apollo Server](http://docs.apollostack.com/apollo-server/tools.html) to provide an easy way to setup a GraphQL server and connect it to your WordPress database.
+Note that Apollo Server is not a depenedecy of this package.
+An example of using this package with Apollo Server and Webpack is provided below.

 For a full example, check out the repo for [WordExpress.io](https://github.com/ramsaylanier/WordpressExpress), which was built using this package.